ef-ds/deque/CONTRIBUTING.md

 - Help with issues labeled ["help wanted"](https://github.com/ef-ds/deque/labels/help%20wanted)
 - Support the [proposal](https://github.com/golang/go/issues/27935) to include deque into Go's standard library

-Regarding proposing issues, we're not big fans of bureaucracy.
+Regarding proposing issues, we are not big fans of bureaucracy.
 If you have suggestions, open issues and do your best to describe your idea.
 We'll do our best to read and try to understand it.
 Just make sure to be clear about what you are proposing.

 If you feel confident about the proposed change, and the proposed change requires small changes to deque's package, feel to open PRs directly.